Hmm … it looks like your browser is out of date.

 Learn about plan types

-Dual Special Needs Plans (also called dual health plans or D-SNPs for short) are for people who get both Medicaid and Medicare.
+Dual special needs plans (also called "dual" plans) are for people who get both Medicaid and Medicare.
 Dual plans cover doctor visits, hospital stays and prescription drugs.
 They offer more benefits and extras than Original Medicare.
-You’ll keep all your Maryland Medicaid benefits too.
+You'll keep all your Medicaid benefits too.